 Step 3: Add Substrate & Decor

 Try to avoid using the sand type substrates for baby and juvenile bearded dragons.
 Loose particle substrates can lead to digestive blockages (called impaction) when swallowed.
-This is a very big cause of death with captive-raised bearded dragons.
+Impaction is a common culprit of death with pet bearded dragons.

 Make sure to add a basking perch that is large enough for your bearded dragon to climb on and is stable.
 You don’t want the perch to fall over causing injury.
 Pieces of driftwood, grape vine, and rocks provide very good basking perches.